 (Copy your feed URL)

-Load your website in your web browser.
-The content from the RSS feed should now appear on the sidebar (or wherever the RSS widget has been added – e.g. footer, custom menu, etc) …
+Load your site in your web browser.
+The content from the RSS feed will now show in your sidebar …

 Add Your WordPress RSS Feed To Search Consoles